Invariance of Gibbs measures under the flows of Hamiltonian equations on the real line: Introduction and setting

 \begin{remark} This result can be deduced for the Schr\"odinger equation from the paper by Bourgain, \cite{bouinf} who proves a stronger theorem in the case of a cubic non linearity, since he proves not only the existence of a weak flow but also its uniqueness.
 A strong invariance result can be deduced from it.
 The idea is to take the invariant measure on a box of size $L$ with periodic boundary condition and pass to the limit.
-On the other hand, our strategy allows us to obtain results for a wider class of equations that in fact include, after some additional manipulations, also some variable coefficients Schr\"odinger equations (see Appendix). \end{remark}
+On the other hand, our strategy allows us to obtain results for a wider class of equations that in fact include, after some additional manipulations, also some variable coefficients Schr\"odinger equations (see Appendix).
+Note that the theorem also provides global existence of weak solution for a large class of semi-linear equations in dimension 1 for non localised data, including a large choice of dispersion relation (thanks to the freedom on $J$) and nonconvex nonlinearities. \end{remark}

+\begin{remark} Theorem \ref{teo1} and its proof can be in fact modified to deal with some variable coefficients equations as well.
+We will explain the necessary modifications to the proof in Appendix \ref{appvar}. \end{remark}

-The strategy of our proof is inspired by \cite{burqtzv}, in which the authors adapt to the contest of dispersive PDEs a technology already developed in fluid mechanics that essentially relies on the application of Prokhorov's and Skorohod's Theorems.
-The idea is to construct a sequence of random variables which solve some approximating equations for which the existence of an invariant measure is standard to prove and then passing to the limit.
+The strategy of our proof is inspired by \cite{burqtzv}, in which the authors adapt to the context of dispersive PDEs a technology already developed in fluid mechanics that essentially relies on the application of Prokhorov's and Skorohod's Theorems.
+The idea is to construct a sequence of random variables which solve some approximating equations for which the existence of an invariant measure is standard to prove and then pass to the limit.
 This will produce the existence of a measure and a random variable as in Theorem \ref{teo1}.
-The main difficulty in the present contest is due to the infinite volume setting, which makes the approximating procedure significantly less intuitive, together with the infinite speed of propagation.
-Nevertheless, we show that the only invariance we need is the one of a finite dimensional problem and is obtained just by the application of Liouville's Theorem for finite dimensional Hamiltonian flows.
+The main difficulty in the present context is due to the infinite volume setting, which makes the approximating procedure significantly less intuitive, together with the infinite speed of propagation.
+Nevertheless, we show that the only invariance we need is the one of a finite dimensional problem on a dilated torus, and is obtained just by the application of Liouville's Theorem for finite dimensional Hamiltonian flows.
 The rest is reduced to proving that the measure $\rho$ is the limit of the invariant measures for the finite dimensional problems along with some probabilistic estimates.
 The idea of the proof is the following.

 We take $L >0$ and build the Gibbs measure for the ODE